 - Your credit or debit card number

-- Your zip code (which helps them use your card number, which they might already have)
+- Your zip code, which helps them use your card number if they already have it

 - Your bank account number or routing information

-- The name of the bank or credit card you use, which they can use later in spear phishing attacks or other attempts
+- The name of the bank or credit card you use, which they can use later in spear phishing attacks personalized to you

 Con artists use a variety of techniques to trick people into giving out information or clicking on links.
 SMiShing is not new, but some people are less cautious with text messages than they are with standard phishing scams.
 Plus, people tend to have their mobile devices everywhere they go, and it may be possible to catch them in a busy or distracted moment.

 These messages are a form of social engineering, where thieves take advantage of assumptions that victims make and the realities of increasingly busy and noisy lives.

 To protect yourself from SMiShing, use the same caution with text messages and instant messages that you already use with email:

-Look at the source: Check the number that’s sending you messages, but be aware that it’s easy for thieves to spoof caller ID and make it look like the message is coming from a different number.
+Check the number that’s sending you messages, but be aware it’s easy for thieves to spoof caller ID and make it look like the message is coming from a different number.
 For example, they might know what phone number your bank uses and copy that number so you’re less suspicious.
 If the number is completely unrecognizable, that’s a red flag.